kyma-incubator/compass/README.md

 ## Testing

-Compass uses [Octopus](https://github.com/kyma-incubator/octopus/blob/master/README.md) for testing both locally and on cluster.
+Compass uses [Octopus](https://github.com/kyma-incubator/octopus/blob/master/README.md) for testing both locally and on a cluster.
 To run the Compass tests, use this script:

 ```bash
 ./installation/scripts/testing.sh